Special Educational Needs and Disability Policy (SEND)

-- Staff will be given appropriate training to allow them to meet a wide range of needs.
+- To give appropriate training to staff to allow them to meet a wide range of needs.

-- SEN and top up funding will be used efficiently to ensure good progress of students with additional needs.
+- To ensure SEN and top up funding is used efficiently and effectively.

-- Governors should have access to information which will allow them to monitor and evaluate the effectiveness of the SEN Policy.
+- To provide Governors with information allowing them to monitor and evaluate the effectiveness of the SEN provision.

 We recognise that many students may have additional educational needs at some time during their school life.
 In implementing this policy we believe students will be helped to overcome their difficulties.